J.P. Morgan Chase & Co. Data Analyst Interview Questions + Guide in 2025

 How to Answer

-When answering the question, emphasize the importance of a well-designed A/B test, in which we need to start by defining clear and specific hypotheses.
+When answering the question, emphasize the importance of a well-designed A/B test.
+We need to start by defining clear and specific hypotheses.
 Then, outline the key components of the A/B test setup and, finally, highlight the need for monitoring and analyzing the results to draw meaningful conclusions.

 Example